cloudfoundry-community/bosh-vault/README.md

   prefix: secret (The name of the KV mount in Vault)
   ca: NO_DEFAULT (Path to the CA to trust when connecting to Vault)
   skipverify: false (Whether or not to skip verifying TLS trust)
+  renewinterval: 3600 (How many seconds we should wait before renewing our vault token)
 tls:
   cert: NO_DEFAULT (Path to the cert used to secure the config server api)
   key: NO_DEFUAULT (Path to the key used to secure the config server api)